ybrenning/typespeed/README.md

 basic statistics about your typing such as your speed in WPM (gross words per minute) and your accuracy percentage.

 ## Instructions

-First, clone this repository using `git clone`
+First, clone this repository locally using `git clone`:

 ```shell
 git clone https://github.com/ybrenning/typespeed.git